 "My research has been an outgrowth of going on the brigade with the students," Susman said.
 "Going down there with the students was some of the best teaching and learning experience I've ever had."

-Several delegations of the Bucknell Brigade have worked with the cooperative on construction of the factory, which is scheduled to be completed by September.
+Concerns about sustainability Several delegations of the Bucknell Brigade have worked with the cooperative on construction of the factory, which is scheduled to be completed by September.
 Work temporarily stopped in late March while a group of brigade alumni was in Nicaragua for a 10th anniversary trip.

 "We're very concerned about the economy," co-op member Jamileth Bravo Martinez said to the alumni brigade through a translator.
 "We want to be producing.
 We've had some delays.
 Not only do we have to finish work but we have to organize ourselves in a better way.
 What concerns us is that we would spend another year without generating income for our families."